See Faringdon Streets for an indexed list of all streets in Faringdon.

-Moving along towards Station Road was an entrance on the left to a builder’s yard.
-S.G.
-Bowler (builders) was at 49 Bromsgrove in 1972.
-The site was demolished to make way for Walnut Court.
+Moving along towards Station Road was an entrance on the left to a builder’s yard owned by S.G.
+Bowler (est 1920).
+It was still there in 1972 but the site was later demolished to make way for Walnut Court.

 1911.
 June 22nd Coronation of King George V. Looking back from Christopher Square into Bromsgrove.
 The street is en fete for the Coronation celebrations and everyone is dressed in their best.
 The children are able to pose in the middle of the street as there was no danger from traffic.
 The child on the left is Dick ‘Tammy’ James.
 The third person from the right is Mr Harry Whipp; fifth from the right is Mr Harris, head tailor for Pocock, and left of him is his son.
 The Baptist Chapel is off the picture on the left hand corner.
 The front door on the far right with the mother and her young boy standing on the step is the one behind the white car in the second photo, taken in 1995.
 On the far right you can just see the edge of The Swan Inn on the corner with Station Road.